Ukraine puts on parliamentary show of unity in message to Russia

 The display of unity was scripted in part for the eyes of Russia, which is backing Russian-speaking separatists in Ukraine's industrial heartland in a conflagration that has killed more than 4,300 people.

-Political parties in favor of closer links to the European Union scored a resounding victory in a Oct.
-26 election, handing Poroshenko a mandate to end the conflict and steer the ex-Soviet republic further out of Russia's orbit toward Europe.
+Political parties in favour of closer links to the European Union scored a resounding victory in a Oct.
+26 election, handing Poroshenko a mandate to end the conflict and steer the ex-Soviet republic further out of Russia's orbit towards Europe.

 But there have been reports of disputes between Poroshenko and Yatseniuk over the share-out of portfolios in the new government which may emerge next Tuesday.

-Poroshenko said 100 percent of Ukrainians favored a unitary state without federalization, a political model that has been pushed by Russia but is seen by Kiev as a recipe for the country's dismemberment.
+Poroshenko said 100 percent of Ukrainians favoured a unitary state without federalisation, a political model that has been pushed by Russia but is seen by Kiev as a recipe for the country's dismemberment.

-"These are our warm wishes to those in the East or West who advise federalization," Poroshenko said sarcastically.
+"These are our warm wishes to those in the East or West who advise federalisation," Poroshenko said sarcastically.

 Poroshenko said support among Ukrainians for joining NATO had grown 3-4 fold this year and Ukraine's current non-aligned status no longer worked.